aditiramadwar/8-Puzzle/README.md

     python3 plot_path.py
 ## 3. Files
-1. start_node.txt: Contains the initial node state which is ros-wise
+1. data/start_node.txt: Contains the initial node state which is ros-wise
 2. puzzle_solver.py: Python file to solve the puzzle
 3. plot_path.py: Python file to visualize the tree traversal to reach the goal state
-4. NodeInfo.txt: Logs the child node states of each parent node
+4. data/NodeInfo.txt: Logs the child node states of each parent node
-5. nodePath.txt: Logs the node states for the traversal
+5. data/nodePath.txt: Logs the node states for the traversal
-6. Nodes.txt: Logs all the nodes that we created for solving the puzzle
+6. data/Nodes.txt: Logs all the nodes that we created for solving the puzzle
-## 4. Example: 2 Random Goal states search with back tracking
+## 4. Example:
 The goal state can be changed directly in the bfs_search() function puzzle_solver.py file.

 Start node state